microsoft/Broadcast-Development-Kit/README.md

 ## Features

 **Broadcast Development Kit** provides features both to extract and inject media from a Microsoft Teams meeting using either the SRT or the RTMP protocols.
-We recommed using the SRT protocols whenever possible, and just use RTMP (and RTMPS) if the system receiving / sending the feed does not support SRT.
+We recommend using the SRT protocols whenever possible, and just use RTMP (and RTMPS) if the system receiving / sending the feed does not support SRT.

 The solutions works by adding a media bot to the meeting where you want to use this solution and using that media bot to capture the streams from the meeting and injecting new streams into it.